 When considering the script I can’t help but wonder if too many cooks were involved.
 There are five credited story contributors.
 What level of involvement each had is unknown, but it feels like they may have unwittingly tied each other up in knots – doubtless as a result of having to extend scenes or add new ones to bump up the running time.

 A prime example is the inconsistent use of phone records.
 Columbo admits he checked the records of Nelson’s beach house to confirm the call to the police didn’t come from there.
 So why didn’t he check the records from Hayward’s home, where his prime suspect was known to be at the time the call was made?
 That could’ve tied up the case there and then.
-Use of phone records has been inconsistently applied throughout the series (inconclusive in Most Crucial Game while damning in Double Shock), but inconsistency in the same episode is a bit much.
+Use of phone records has been inconsistently applied throughout the series (inconclusive in Most Crucial Game while damning in Double Shock), but inconsistency in the same episode is a bit much (NB – a possible explanation for this inconsistency is detailed here in a handy article about how US phone systems worked in the 70s).

 “Columbo aside, all the cops in this episode appear to be absolute bunglers.”